 The CSUSB Student Research Competition gives students the opportunity to develop their presentation and communication skills while showcasing their scholarly achievements.
 Students present their research before a panel of judges and winners advance to the statewide CSU Research Competition, where they will compete against other outstanding scholars in the California State University system.

-The CSUSB Student Research Competition will be held on Friday, February 1st, 2019.
-The 2019 guidelines are listed below.
-The 2019 CSU Competition will be held at California State University, Fullerton on April 26-27, 2019.
+The CSUSB Student Research Competition will be held on Friday, February 7th, 2020.
+The 2020 guidelines are listed below.
+The 2020 CSU Competition will be held at California State University, Monterey Bay.

 Undergraduate or graduate students currently enrolled on campus, as well as alumni/alumnae who received their degrees in spring, summer or fall of the previous year, are eligible.

 Students who wish to participate in the CSUSB Student Research Competition are required to submit the following: